By now, most people have heard about the health benefits of eating plant-based food, also known as raw food.

 We need to acquire enzymes from our food so it’s important to include some raw food in our diet to prevent ending up with an enzyme deficiency.

 Essential Fats are important in the normal functioning of all tissues in the body – they contribute towards weight loss, improve skin and joints, help to balance hormones and improve mental clarity.
 Essential fats are found in cold-pressed oils, nuts, seeds, veg, beans & algae.

 Apart from coconut, nearly all fats are unstable once heated and produce free radicals (highly reactive molecules) that cause damage to cells in the body.

 These can be mopped up by anti-oxidants and enzymes which are mainly found in raw fruit & veg.

-We’ll be covering more on raw foods and how to begin to integrate them into your diet over the next few articles.
+We’ll be covering more on raw foods and how to begin to integrate them into your nutrition over the next few articles.
 It’s easier than you might think!

-The most difficult part about starting a raw food diet is finding enjoyable meals.
+The most difficult part about starting on raw food is finding enjoyable meals.

 Many people have diets that consist almost entirely of cooked food.